Codium-ai/pr-agent/Usage.md

 ### Working with GitHub App
 When running PR-Agent from GitHub App, the default [configuration file](pr_agent/settings/configuration.toml) from a pre-built docker will be initially loaded.

 By uploading a local `.pr_agent.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
+Note that you need to upload `.pr_agent.toml` prior to creating a PR, in order for the configuration to take effect.

 For example, if you set in `.pr_agent.toml`: